dflook/terraform-aws-vpc-network/examples/nat_gateway/README.md

 # Nat Gateway Submodule Example

-This example creates a VPC with a public subnet and a NAT gateway in the public subnet.
+This example creates a VPC with a public and private subnets in each of three availability zones, and a NAT Gateway in each public subnet.

 <!-- begin example main.tf -->
 ```hcl